aidanmack/android_coroutine-_livedate_architecture/README.md

 :arrow_down:

 - **LastAdapter** - The app then need to display lists of either rockets or Landing pads.
 To do so the app uses a `RecyclerView`.
-To create the adapters for these `RecyclerViews` the app uses a library called `LastAdapter` for a simpler approach
+To create the adapters for these `RecyclerViews` the app uses a library called `LastAdapter` for a simple approach.

 ###### Bottom